London Borough of Enfield: University

 Middlesex University, the former polytechnic, used to have two campuses in Enfield: Cat Hill and Trent Park.
 These sites both closed in 2011 and courses were relocated to the Hendon campus.

 Oak Hill Theological College, an associate college of Middlesex University, is located in the borough.

 Capel Manor College also offers various courses.

 London Fire Brigade

 The London Borough of Enfield has three fire stations; Edmonton, Enfield and Southgate.
 However, if an incident requires a higher attendance, appliances from throughout London can be mobilised to meet the needs of the area if required.

 The three fire stations operate a total of five pumping appliances, one rescue tender, a command unit and a USAR unit.

 Of the three fire stations within the borough, Enfield is mobilised to the most incidents and has the largest station ground (the area of which Enfield is the first appliance to attend).

 Museums

 The borough's museums include Forty Hall and the garden exhibitions at Capel Manor, Myddleton House (part of the Lee Valley Park) and the Whitewebbs Museum of Transport.

 The Borough's own museum is based in Thomas Hardy House, 39 London Road.

 Youth activities

-Scouting and Guiding have many groups within Enfield.
-The annual St George's Day Parade has around a thousand young people marching through Enfield Town, led by the Enfield District Scout Band.
+There are 15 scout groups in Enfield.